Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/getting-started/getting-started-linux.md

 ![Edit source code](/img/zw/getting-started/linux/zw_6_app-edit.png)

 :::tip
-To switch from "Zephyr Workbench" panel to the "Explorer" onto your project, right-click on the application > Open in Explorer.
+To switch from "Workbench for Zephyr" panel to the "Explorer" onto your project, right-click on the application > Open in Explorer.
 :::

 ### Build the application